Turn your ideas into a

 MEANING OF DRIPBL®

-1. Dream: Encouraging students to think big and creatively about the problems they want to solve or projects they want to work on.
+1. Dream: Encouraging students to think big and creatively about passion projects and problems.

-4. Problem/Project-Based Learning: Focusing on a specific problem or project as a context for learning and providing students with opportunities to engage in hands-on, experiential learning.
+4. Problem/Project-Based Learning: Focusing on their passion project as a context for learning and providing students with opportunities to engage in hands-on, experiential learning.

 Overall, this approach to learning prioritize creativity, critical thinking, and real-world problem-solving skills, and Individuality which can be valuable for students in preparing them for future success.